 - The FIATA Diploma in Freight Forwarding: it consists of 14 modules which include all key topics for freight forwarders, such as multimodal transport, air transport, customs procedures, and information and communication technologies in freight forwarding.

-- The FIATA Higher Diploma in Supply Chain Management: it constitutes a progression pathway for the FIATA Diploma in Freight Forwarding’s graduates and includes 7 modules, such as global purchasing, contract management, and production and operations management.
+- The FIATA Higher Diploma in Supply Chain Management: this is a standalone programme which can be seen as a progression pathway for freight forwarding professionals, as a higher education diploma, and includes 7 modules, such as global purchasing, contract management, and production and operations management.

 FIATA Association Members deliver the courses leading to the FIATA Diplomas.
 Today, almost 50 Association Members deliver the courses leading to the FIATA Diploma in Freight Forwarding and about 15 Associations Members deliver the courses leading the FIATA Higher Diploma in Supply Management.

-See an overview of the step-by-step application process for FIATA Diplomas.
+See an overview of the step-by-step application process for the FIATA Diploma.